nosas/blog/deep_learning_python/ch3/article.md

 Choosing the proper loss function for the right problem is a critical step in training a model.
 Neural networks will take any shortcut they can to minimize the loss score, even if it means learning the wrong thing and performing incorrectly.
 The network will end up doing things we did not intend it to do.
+Read more about how "smart" neural networks can be in OpenAI's article about [specification gaming](https://www.deepmind.com/blog/specification-gaming-the-flip-side-of-ai-ingenuity).

 Common problems - such as classification, regression, and timeseries prediction (forecasting) - all have general guidelines for choosing a loss function.
 For instance, the [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) is a good choice for regression problems.